AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/gasave.png)

 Next: **aepTenantId**.
-When a customer creates a profile on the AEP Demo website, we'll link the customer's last name to his or her customer profile in Platform.
+When a customer creates a profile on the Platform Demo website, we'll link the customer's last name to his or her customer profile in Platform.

 In the **User-Defined Variables** - section, click **New**.